 Let’s say someone receives a $700,000 offer on a small apartment building they own.
 They have it in mind to make an institutional-grade investment, but with the amount of money from the sale, they don’t think they will qualify to purchase a high-quality property.

-However, by investing in a Tenants in Common 1031 Exchange, this person could take this $700,000 in proceeds and feasibly purchase a 15 percent interest in a high-rise office building worth $5 million.
+However, by investing in a TIC 1031 exchange, this person could take this $700,000 in proceeds and feasibly purchase a 15 percent interest in a high-rise office building worth $5 million.

-Though individually one might not be able to afford the high-rise property, a group of investors could purchase the property together.
-In this Tenants in Common 1031 Exchange, all of the debt and equity from the sale of the first property can be rolled over into a portion of the interest in the high-dollar property as a Tenant in Common.
+Though individually, one investor might not be able to afford the high-rise property, a group of investors could purchase the property together.
+In this TIC 1031 exchange, all of the debt and equity from the sale of the first property can be rolled over into a portion of the interest in the high-dollar property as a TIC.
 The other investors provide the balance of the funds necessary to close the deal.

-- The number of Tenants In Common cannot exceed 35 persons
+- The number of TIC cannot exceed 35 persons.

 - The management agreement must be renewable annually and must provide for market-rate compensation.

-- The Tenants in Common must retain voting and approval power over aspects of the management of the property and must retain the right to transfer, partition or limit their interest in the property.
+- The TIC must retain voting and approval power over aspects of the management of the property and must retain the right to transfer, partition or limit their interest in the property.

-- If the property is sold, any debt secured by an overreaching lien must be satisfied, and the remaining sales proceeds must be distributed to the co-owners.
+- If the property is sold, the debt that is secured by the overreaching lien must be satisfied, and the co-owners must receive a distribution of the remaining sales proceeds.

-The availability to defer taxes on the purchase and sale of Tenants in Common interests in property opened up many new opportunities for investors in the 1990s and 2000s.
-However, since the Internal Revenue Service issued Revenue Ruling 2004-86 on August 16, 2004, permitting the use of the fractional ownership structure of the DST to qualify as replacement properties as part of an investor’s 1031 Exchange transaction, the DST structure has gained in popularity for its benefits.
+The availability to defer taxes on the purchase and sale of TIC interests in property opened up many new opportunities for investors in the 1990s and 2000s.
+However, the Revenue Ruling 2004-86 on August 16, 2004, permits using the DST’s fractional ownership structure to qualify as an investor’s 1031 exchange replacement property.
+Since then, the DST structure has gained in popularity for its benefits.